 We believe this will lead to a more meaningful integration of clinical trials into the Australian health system, resulting in better healthcare and better outcomes for patients, participants and the community as a whole.

-It is important to acknowledge CT:IQ has been many years in the making and will emulate the highly successful FDA-funded Clinical Trials Transformation Initiative(CTTI) in the US.
-CT:IQ is grateful to the CT:IQ leadership who have provided advice and support and shared materials freely.
+It is important to acknowledge CT:IQ has been many years in the making and seeks to emulate the highly successful FDA-funded Clinical Trials Transformation Initiative(CTTI) in the US.
+CT:IQ is grateful to the CTTI leadership who have provided advice and support and shared materials freely.

 The CT:IQ project is receiving funding from MTPConnect for a pilot project which will run until December 2019.
 In order to progress, there is a requirement for the MTP Connect funds to be matched by other sources.
 The funding supports CT:IQ infrastructure and provides direct project support.